 n., The entity responsible for taking physical and legal custody of and preserving (i.e., protecting and ensuring continuous access to) authentic copies of a creator's inactive records.
-The role of the designated records preserver should be that of a trusted custodian for a creator's records.
-Syn.: designated preserver; preserver.
-See also: archivist; legitimate successor; records manager; trusted records officer.
+The role of the designated records preserver should be that of a trusted custodian for a creator's records Syn.: designated preserver; preserver.
+[Archives]